Skip to content

 Every engine component is checked three ways.

-• Against the research.
+Against the research.
 Every formula and weighting traces back to peer-reviewed work on stimulus, recovery, periodisation, and energy-system physiology.
+The papers are listed in full at the foot of this page — read them, argue with them, hold us to them.

-• Against real coaching practice.
-We run mainstream protocols through the engine and verify the outputs match what those protocols are known to produce.
+Against real coaching practice.
+We run mainstream protocols — 5/3/1, RP-style hypertrophy, Norwegian 4×4, Daniels marathon plans — through the engine and verify the outputs match what those protocols are known to produce in practice.

-• Against the maths.
+Against the maths.
 Worked examples computed by hand.
-If the engine drifts, we investigate and recalibrate — or document why.
+If the engine drifts from the closed-form answer, we investigate and recalibrate — or document why the model deliberately disagrees.

 Strength & hypertrophy

-The TPF Effective Sets™ system credits every working set on what actually drives growth — how close to failure you went, how heavy you lifted, how long you rested, and which muscles each lift really trains.
+The TPF Effective Sets™ system credits every working set on what actually drives growth — how close to failure you went, how heavy you lifted, how long you rested, and which muscles the lift really trains.
 Compounds count differently from isolation.
 Stretch position counts differently from short.
-Volume landmarks (the floor, the sweet spot, the ceiling) are tuned to your training age — not pulled from a textbook.
+Volume landmarks — the floor, the sweet spot, the ceiling — are tuned to your training age, not pulled from a textbook average.

 Strength and hypertrophy don’t grow on the same curve.
-The engine knows it — separate dose-response models for each, anchored to the Schoenfeld 2017 hypertrophy meta-analysis and the Ralston 2017 strength meta-analysis, and scaled to your experience level.
-For Operator athletes, strength volume is held lower so conditioning has room to live in the same week.
+The engine knows it — separate dose-response models for each, anchored to Schoenfeld 2017 (hypertrophy) and Ralston 2017 (strength), scaled to your experience level.
+For hybrid loads the strength volume is intentionally held lower so the conditioning can live in the same week without one cannibalising the other.

 Recovery cost

 Every set adds to a running fatigue total, weighed against the capacity that comes with your training age.
 Daily and weekly views colour the picture green, amber, red — sustainable, high, over the line.
-Built on the Banister fitness-fatigue model (1991) and the Foster session-RPE literature (2001+).
-Conditioning lands on the same scale as strength — a hard interval block or a long ruck shows up next to your heavy squat day, weighted honestly.
+Built on the Banister fitness-fatigue model (1991), the Vanrenterghem two-pathway fatigue framework (2017), and the Foster session-RPE literature (2001+).
+Conditioning lands on the same scale as strength — a hard interval block or a long endurance session sits next to a heavy squat day, weighted on the same terms.
+Nothing is scored in isolation.

 Conditioning

-Every conditioning session lands across four energy systems — long aerobic, aerobic capacity, anaerobic capacity, anaerobic power — so a Z2 ride and a Tabata block don’t get pretended into the same thing.
+Every conditioning session lands across four energy systems — aerobic endurance, aerobic capacity, anaerobic capacity, anaerobic power — because a Z2 ride and a Tabata block train different things and deserve different credit.
+TPF Effective Mins is the unit: each session minute counts more as the work zone gets harder, so a minute at VO2max is worth roughly seven minutes of easy base work, and a minute of true sprint reps is worth eight.
 EPOC counts.
 Rest ratios count.
 Reps count.
-Built on the Edwards TRIMP framework and the Buchheit & Laursen interval programming work.
+Built on the Edwards TRIMP framework and the Buchheit & Laursen interval-programming work.

-Runs are scored by zone and duration.
+Runs score by zone and duration.
 Easy mileage builds the base; tempo and threshold work hits the middle; intervals and race-pace efforts push the top end.
+Each rep is scored not by its RPE tag alone but by what’s happening metabolically inside it — the alactic system pays for the first thirty seconds, the VO2max system runs the next sixty, the lactate-threshold engine carries anything longer.
 Rucking is aerobic endurance with a load modifier — heavier kit at the same pace costs more and stimulates more.

 Seven of the most-used conditioning protocols — Norwegian 4×4, Tabata, MAF Z2, Yasso 800s, hard continuous intervals, Cardiac Output Method, 5K race-pace work — are pre-validated against the engine.
-The output matches what those protocols are known to deliver.
+If your block matches one of these, you can trust the dose-response.

 The cross-over

 Lifting and conditioning compete for the same recovery.
-Heavy cardio before heavy strength dulls the strength adaptation — the engine knows it, and tells you when your session order is fighting you.
-The interference effect is modelled per the Wilson 2012 and Schumann 2022 meta-analyses.
+Heavy cardio before heavy strength dulls the strength adaptation — the engine knows it and tells you when your session order is fighting you.
+The interference effect is modelled per Wilson 2012 and Schumann 2022.

-Fatigue doesn’t reset at midnight either.
+Fatigue doesn’t reset at midnight.
 Monday’s long ruck still hangs on your legs Tuesday morning.
 Wednesday’s intervals show up in Thursday’s tempo run.
 Nothing in the week is scored alone — the engine sees the whole picture.

 What we don’t claim.